 - Students must take RED 555 immediately following RED 554 in order to maximize usage of the case study and valid assessment data with the same struggling student.

 TOTAL CREDITS: 15

-Faculty members in the Department of Language, Literacy, and STEM Studies are dedicated to preparing you to lead and participate in a community of educators who value cross-curricular endeavors in language and literacy development in multicultural and multilingual contexts.
-Hailing from NSU and other major universities and institutions throughout the country and around the world, our faculty are highly respected professional practitioners and recognized scholars who are carefully selected on the basis of their subject area expertise, teaching abilities, and professional involvement.
-Furthermore, they are united in their desire to not only educate, but to inspire students to use what they learn to motivate others.
+Faculty members for the master of science in education are scholars and educators from Nova Southeastern University and other major universities and institutions throughout the country.
+In addition many are also highly respected professional practitioners, who are carefully selected on the basis of their subject expertise, teaching abilities, and professional involvement.
+Most importantly, they are united in their desire to not only educate, but to inspire students to use what they learn to motivate others.